bartlomiejgoral-arrive/arrive-carnage/README.md

 - The **6-tile-wide road** sits in the centre of the canvas, composed of a 4-lane street flanked by one sidewalk tile on each side.
 - **Greenery** fills the remaining canvas width on both sides and scrolls in sync with the road, extending the sense of movement beyond the play area.

 The board is an **infinite scroller** — tiles scroll continuously downward and the scroll speed increases gradually over time.
-The player's car starts at the bottom centre (tile 3) and can move **left or right** using the arrow keys to avoid obstacles (see the Game engine section).
+The player's car starts at the bottom centre (tile 3) and can move **left or right** using the arrow keys to avoid obstacles (see the Game specification section).

 ### Game over screen